 Step 3: Replace wp-admin and wp-includes

 On your remote site, locate and delete the wp-admin and wp-includes files.
 On your local site, go to the folder in which you saved the new WordPress installation file.

 Upload the wp-admin and wp-includes from the local site back into the remote site.

-Step 5 – On the dashboard, you might see “Database update required”.
+Access your WordPress dashboard.
+You might see “Database upgrade required”.
 Simply click on it and you’re done.

 ii.
 Updating WordPress Plugins Using FTP